skiselev/skiselev.github.io/sergeys-blog/z80-type-detection.md

 ## MME U880 / Thesys Z80 CPUs Test

 MME U880 is an East German Z80 clone, which later after reunification of Germany was briefly produced and sold as Thesys Z80.
+U880 was also available as an export version - MME 80A-CPU, with 2.54" lead pitch.
+Also, Romanian Microelectronica Bucharest [MMN 80CPU](https://en.wikipedia.org/wiki/MMN80CPU), and supposedly some of post-Soviet T34VM1 and K1518VM1 were using MME manufactured CPU dies.
+(I have two KR1858VM1 CPUs, dated 9305 and 9306, and they do not test as U880)
 MME U880 is highly compatible with the Zilog Z80 NMOS CPUs.
 There is a known difference in the CF flags behavior with OUTI instruction.

 The OUTI instruction reads a byte from (HL) and writes it to the (C) port.
 HL is then incremented, and B is decremented.